PaulaBarteau/data-migration/NMMNH/NMMNH_Paleo_Locality_Model.markdown

 In some cases, localities were re-visited, resulting in multiple collecting events for those localities.
 It was determined that each event would be given an identifier that included the LOCALITY NICKNAME appended with a dash and a sequential number and that this identifier would be placed in the [COLLECTING EVENT NICKNAME](https://handbook.arctosdb.org/documentation/collecting-event.html#event-nickname) field for each collecting event.

+Fossil poaching often occurs at paleontological sites.
+In order to prevent detailed information about the localities where NMMNH paleontological specimens were collected, it was determined that specific locality information should be obscured from public view.
+At the time these records were being migrated, there was no encumbrance model for an entire locality.
+With help from the Arctos DBA, we devised a ssystem to allow us to hide the "research locality" from public view and create a second "public locality" that would display to anyone without appropriate access to the NMMNH:Paleo collection.

-This How To documents the process for pre-creating named localities and collecting events and using them to load object records into Arctos.
+This documents the process for pre-creating named "research localities" and associating them with object records in Arctos that were loaded with "public localities".

 ## Bulkloading Named Localities